phineasng/MLearn/README.md

 ## Demos
 - [Demo]()
-  -A bash script is provided to setup eveything necessary to run the demos.
+  - A bash script is provided to setup eveything necessary to run the demos.
 - [Examples]()
   - Mostly boilerplate code.
 While I am providing a cmake file for each examples, they might be cumbersome to run due to lack of documentation, not provided data, etc...